3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 ## IDE

+We are using Microsoft Visual Studio 2015 Community Edition in order to develop our project.
+We chose Microsoft Visual Studio 2015 Community Edition because, it offers support for Unity Plugin development as well as excellent support for C# development.
+All the members on our team also have substantial experience with the IDE.
+Microsoft Visual Studio also helps to simplify the build process for multiple dependent projects.
+Finally Microsoft Visual Studio also has excellent integration with the Git version control system which will help facilitate rapid development by multiple authors on our team.

 ## Version Control System

 We chose to use Git as our version control system.
 We decided on Git due